Nitrokey/nethsm/docs/system-design.md

 : An _Unprovisioned_ NetHSM has not been configured by the user and does not contain any _User Data_, i.e. all data stores are empty or non-existent.
 This implies that only the limited subset of functionality needed for [Initial Provisioning](#sec-us-ip) is available.

-Note: Other than a NetHSM hardware appliance, resetting a NetHSM testing container yields the Locked state.
+Note: Other than a NetHSM hardware appliance, resetting a NetHSM test container results in a Locked state.

 # Data Model {#sec-dd-dm}

 ![Data Model](DataModel.svg){width=75%}

 All _User Data_ is stored in a number of persistent data stores on the NetHSM; see Figure 1: Data Model.
-Each data store is a Key/Value store, additionally containing a version number (denoted as "Store Version" in the diagram).
-This version number is incremented whenever the underlying data model ("Values") of a data store changes.
+Each data store is a key-value store, additionally containing a version number (denoted as "Store Version" in the diagram).
+This version number is incremented whenever the underlying data model (values) of a data store changes.
 It determines if data migration code needs to be run for that data store.

-For each data store, the diagram shows, as a high-level overview, which types of "Keys" are associated with which types of "Values".
+For each data store, the diagram shows, as a high-level overview, which types of keys (as in key-value) are associated with which types of values.
 See the REST API documentation for a detailed definition of the data types, including:

-* valid input and output data types for each HTTPS endpoint, which correspond to the "Values" stored in each data store,
+* valid input and output data types for each HTTPS endpoint, which correspond to the values stored in each data store,
 * constraints for each data type, e.g. "a KeyID needs to be a string of alphanumeric characters, which is between 1 and 128 characters long".

 # Encryption Architecture {#sec-dd-ea}

 ![Encryption Architecture](EncryptionArchitecture.svg){width=75%}

 The _Authentication Store_ and _Key Store_ are persisted to disk and their _contents_ are encrypted and authenticated using the so-called _Domain Key_.
-Only the **S-Keyfender** subject has decrypted access to these stores.
+Only the subject **S-Keyfender** has decrypted access to these stores.
 Note that, for the avoidance of doubt, _contents_ in this context refers to only the values of each key-value store, not the keys.

-The _Domain Key_ is stored in the _Domain Key Store_, and encrypted using
-AES256-GCM (i.e. AEAD) with the _Device Key_.
+The _Domain Key_ is stored in the _Domain Key Store_, and encrypted using AES256-GCM (i.e. AEAD) with the _Device Key_.

-The _Domain Key Store_ contains two "Slots" for encrypted _Domain Keys_; which "Slot" is used depends on whether or not the NetHSM is configured for [Unattended Boot](#sec-us-ub).
+The _Domain Key Store_ contains two "slots" for encrypted _Domain Keys_; which slot is used depends on whether or not the NetHSM is configured for _Unattended Boot_.
 Specifically, a _Provisioned_ NetHSM (via **S-Keyfender**) performs the following steps during boot to transition from the initial _Locked_ state into an _Operational_ state:

 |     _State_ = _Locked_
 |     _Domain Key_ = Decrypt\_AES256GCM(_Device Key_, _Slot 1_)